 What Does It Mean to Pay Yourself First?

-Most people pay their bills on the first of the month and then save whatever little bit is left over.
+Most people pay their bills on the first of the month and then save whatever is left over.
 The problem with this strategy is that it doesn’t put any emphasis on saving and makes it harder to meet your goals.
 This is why 64% of Americans are financially unprepared for retirement.

 An Example of How to Pay Yourself First